Noah0302sTech/Omada-Controller/README.md

+## Features:
-## Automatic Installation of Omada-Controller-Software in Debian
+Automatic Installation of Omada-Controller-Software Automatic Installation of Java-Updates (Optional)

 ## How to Install:
-Log into your clean Debian-System
+SSH into your *clean* Debian-Server

 ```bash
 # Move to Home-Directory